Chart Color Schemes

 An assessment of population growth drivers in Toongabbie - Constitution Hill reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Toongabbie - Constitution Hill's population is around 23,881 as of November 2025.
-This reflects an increase of 1,028 people since the 2021 Census, which reported a population of 22,853.
-The change is inferred from the estimated resident population of 23,839 in June 2024 and an additional 55 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,192 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Toongabbie - Constitution Hill's growth rate of 4.5% since the census positions it within 2.2 percentage points of the state (6.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 84.4% of overall population gains during recent periods.
+Toongabbie - Constitution Hill's population was approximately 23,881 as of November 2025.
+This figure represents a growth of 1,028 people since the 2021 Census, which recorded a population of 22,853.
+The increase is estimated from the ABS's June 2024 figure of 23,839 and an additional 55 validated new addresses since the Census date.
+This results in a population density of 3,192 persons per square kilometer, placing it among the upper quartile nationally according to AreaSearch assessments.
+The area's 4.5% growth since the census is within 2.2 percentage points of the state's (6.7%), indicating competitive growth fundamentals.
+Overseas migration accounted for approximately 84.4% of overall population gains during recent periods in Toongabbie - Constitution Hill.

 Frequently Asked Questions - Population